anmoltiwwarii/Induction/README.md

 - **STEM problem-solving** — helped me see problems as opportunities.
 - Institutional insights from Dr. Lakhvir Singh Khana closed the induction program.

+## 🏫 **B.Tech Induction – Day 7 (August 7, 2025)**

+The seventh day of the B.Tech Orientation Program at **Guru Nanak Dev Engineering College, Ludhiana**, continued to strengthen the bridge between newcomers and the vibrant academic environment of the campus.
+The schedule was thoughtfully planned with sessions that provided both institutional guidance and personal development insights.

+---

+### 🕘 **09:30 AM – 10:30 AM**
+**📍 Venue:** Main Auditorium
+**👨‍🏫 Resource Person:** *Dr. Amrit Kamra* – Incharge, Departmental Monitoring Committee (DMC)

+The morning commenced with a highly informative address by **Dr. Amrit Kamra**, shedding light on the crucial role of the **DMC** in ensuring academic excellence and discipline.
+Students learned about the committee’s role in mentoring, addressing academic challenges, and ensuring every learner receives the support they need throughout their engineering journey.

+---

+### 🕥 **10:30 AM – 11:30 AM**
+**📍 Venue:** Main Auditorium
+**👨‍🏫 Resource Person:** *Dr. Parminder Singh* – Dean, Student Welfare

+This session focused on the **student welfare ecosystem** within the college.
+Dr. Parminder Singh explained the various support facilities, welfare programs, and student-led initiatives that enrich campus life.
+He encouraged active participation in **clubs, cultural events, and technical societies** as a way to sharpen leadership skills, develop hobbies, and create lasting memories.

+---

+### 🕦 **11:30 AM – 12:30 PM**
+**📍 Venue:** Main Auditorium
+**👨‍🏫 Resource Person:** *Dr. Randhir Singh*
+**🎯 Topic:** *"Examination Guidelines & Protocol"*

+In this lecture, Dr. Randhir Singh broke down the **examination framework** at GNDEC.
+From internal assessments to grading methodology, he covered all essential details students must know to navigate their academic evaluations.
+The emphasis was on maintaining fairness, transparency, and integrity in all academic assessments.

+---

+### 🕧 **12:30 PM – 1:30 PM**
+**🍱 Lunch Break**

+A well-deserved pause allowed students to recharge, enjoy lunch, and network informally with peers before moving into the afternoon agenda.

 ---

 ## 🛠 Skills Learned